arungudelli/python.shiksha/content/en/tips/get-position-of-a-character.md

 ### Using the index() method

-Yet this is another **inbuilt** method in python that functions the exact same way as that of the `find() `function but has only one difference i.e. the `index()` method raises a ValueError if the character is not found.
+Yet this is another **inbuilt** method in Python that functions the exact same way as that of the `find() `function but has only one difference i.e. the `index()` method raises a ValueError if the character is not found.

 ```
 sample_text = "Welcome to Python"